pAP3R/localh0st/content/post/boofuzz-1/index.md

     main()
 ```

 Running this produces a result of `7e` for that frame.
-Assembling an ASTM packet is then trivial, `stx + frame + etx + checksum + end`
+Assembling an ASTM packet is then trivial, `stx + frame + etx + checksum + end`.

-This can be converted into a boofuzz script easily as well, as the packet sections can be treated as blocks.
+It also has everything needed to make a boofuzz script off of, as the packet sections can be treated as blocks.
 In `main()` boofuzz will be initialized:

 ```python
 def main():